PLACES TO VISIT

 VENICE FOR FAMILIES

 With so many old buildings and history in Venice, a lot of parents wonder if it is the right decision to take their children there.
-On the contrary, the ancient buildings and the canals that intersect the city are the guarantee that kids will enjoy every minute of their stay.
+On the contrary, the ancient buildings and the canals that intersect the city are the guarantees that kids will enjoy every minute of their stay.

-Number one resource of fun for kids is water.
+The number one resource of fun for kids is water.
 The easiest thing is to tour the Grand Canal on the Vaporetto and pass numerous important tourist sights.
 Gondolas are another but more expensive option.
 Instead, take traghetti – gondola ferries, which are both entertaining and cheap.
 Teenagers can learn the Venetian art of rowing on a sightseeing tour.
 For experienced boatmen, there is an option to rent a motorboat.
 Active teenagers can go kayaking on the inner and outer lagoon.

 An excellent way to learn about Italy and to have a great time is to go to Rialto Fish Market, a fresh food market with an incredible mixture of different foods.
 Kids will probably amused at the sight of a squid or different fishes from the Lagoon.